rmw4269/elmen/README.md

 ## documentation

-Any function whose name starts with “with” returns the same Elment from which the function was called, so they can be chained together.
+Any function whose name starts with “with” returns the same `Elmen` object from which the function was called, so they can be chained together.

 ```javascript
 let test = new Elmen("span");